 Alongside the physical size difference, the materials on the Genius are more premium to the touch.
 A mix of rubber and gloss plastics.
 The 9000 is most widely available in white but can also be found in black silver, rose gold and orchid purple, whereas the 6500 comes in black colour with silverfish finish on the sides.

 The Genius 9000 has illuminated cleaning modes on the brush handle which makes it easy to track the cleaning mode you are using.
 Only the daily clean is not illuminated probably because it is the standard cleaning mode across all models even the basic ones.
-In the 6500 the cleaning modes are not illuminated on the handle but on the smart wireless devise which makes a bit awkward to track the cleaning mode if you don’t have the smart wireless devise with you.
-You might have to momentarily stop the brush and remove it from your mouth to double check which cleaning mode button is on.
+In the 6500 the cleaning modes are not illuminated on the handle but on the smart wireless device which makes a bit awkward to track the cleaning mode if you don’t have the smart wireless device with you.
+You might have to momentarily stop the brush and remove it from your mouth to double-check which cleaning mode button is on.

 The 6500 is slightly heavier than the 9000 but both are nevertheless quite portable.

-The colour of the Smart series 6500 LED is green when it alerts you t change from one quarter of the mouth to the other.
+The colour of the Smart series 6500 LED is green when it alerts you t change from one-quarter of the mouth to the other.
 This is the same green colour that flashes when the pressure sensor is activated.
-The colour cannot the changed in the 6500 like you can in the 9000.
+The colour cannot be changed in 6500 like you can in the 9000.

-The Genius 9000 clearly a newer model then the 6500 but these two models have more or less the same core features that make a good electric toothbrush.
+The Oral B Genius 9000 clearly a newer model than the 6500 but these two models have more or less the same core features that make a good electric toothbrush.

-The 9000 has cool feature like the Smart Ring through which you can customise your brushing experience but in my opinion this is merely an aesthetic feature.
+The 9000 has a cool feature like the Smart Ring through which you can customise your brushing experience but in my opinion, this is merely an aesthetic feature.
 It doesn’t really enhance your teeth cleaning regime.
-The Smart Series 6500 also has a pressure sensor and LED illumination for the pressure sensor but because it doesn’t stay illuminated.
-Either way you are alerted when you trigger the pressure sensor.
+The Oral B 6500 also has a pressure sensor and LED illumination for the pressure sensor but because it doesn’t stay illuminated.
+Either way, you are alerted when you trigger the pressure sensor.

-In my opinion the difference between the 6500 and 9000 are more aesthetic than core differences that could be deal breakers.
-Both 6500 and 9000 Genius are high quality brushes.
-What this means then is that your preferances and budget with determine the model you choose between these two.
+In my opinion, the difference between the 6500 and 9000 are more aesthetic than core differences that could be deal-breakers.
+Both Oral B 6500 and 9000 Genius are high-quality brushes.
+What this means then is that your preferences and budget with determine the model you choose between these two.

 The Genius 9000 has a premium feel to it and is more ergonomic and aesthetically pleasing in comparison to the 6500 but that doesn’t majorly tilt the balance for me.